-1 (a) Credit allowed. - For those tax years beginning on or after January 1, 2019, there is 2 allowed a nonrefundable credit for expenses incurred for the purchase of supplementary 3 education materials or professional development costs incurred by a classroom teacher employed 4 by a public or private school.
-5 (b) Amount of credit. - A classroom teacher employed by a public or private school may 6 claim a tax credit not to exceed \$250.
-7 (c) Qualifying educational expenses. - Qualifying expenses include costs relating to 8 computer equipment including education-related software and services, textbooks, workbooks, 9 curricula and other written or supplementary materials used for curricular, cocurricular, or extra- 10 curricular instruction and expenses for curricular or cocurricular activities.
-11 (d) Unused credit. - If any credit remains after application of §11-21-25(c) of this code, 12 that amount is forfeited.
-A carryback to a prior taxable year is not allowed for the amount of any 13 unused portion of any annual credit allowance.
+- (a) Credit allowed.
+For those tax years beginning on or after January 1, 2019, there is allowed a nonrefundable credit for expenditures on qualified educational expenses incurred by a teacher or service person employed by a public or private school.
+'Teacher' and 'service person' have the meanings ascribed to them in §18-1-1 of this code except that the teacher or service person may be employed in either a public school or in a comparable position in a private school in this state. - (b) Amount of credit.
+A teacher or service person employed by a public or private school may claim a tax credit not to exceed \$250. - (c) Qualifying educational expenses.
+Qualifying expenses include costs relating to computer equipment including education-related software and services, textbooks, workbooks, curricula and other written or supplementary materials used for curricular, cocurricular, or extra-curricular instruction and expenses for curricular or cocurricular activities. - (d) Unused credit.
+If any credit remains after application of §11-21-25(c) of this code, that amount is forfeited.
+A carryback to a prior taxable year is not allowed for the amount of any unused portion of any annual credit allowance.

 CHAPTER 18.
 EDUCATION.
-ARTICLE 1.
-DEFINITIONS; LIMITATIONS OF CHAPTER; GOALS FOR EDUCATION. §18-1-5.
-Nonseverability.
-1 If any provision of this act, passed during the regular session of the Legislature, 2019, is 2 held invalid, then, notwithstanding any other provision of law, every other provision of this act shall 3 be deemed invalid and have no further force and effect.

 ARTICLE 5.
-COUNTY BOARD OF EDUCATION. §18-5-16.
-Student transfers; definitions; legislative findings; appeals; calculating net enrollment; fees for transfer.
-1 (a) County districts and school attendance. - Establishment of attendance zones within counties. - The county board may divide shall establish attendance zones within the county into such districts as are necessary to determine to designate the schools the that its resident students of its county shall attend.
+COUNTY BOARD OF EDUCATION.

+- §18-5-16.
+Student transfers; definitions; legislative findings; appeals; calculating net enrollment; fees for transfer. - (a) County districts and school attendance.
+Establishment of attendance zones within counties.
+The county board may divide shall establish attendance zones within the county into such districts as are necessary to determine to designate the schools the that its resident students of its county shall attend.
 Upon the written request of any parent or guardian, or person legally responsible for any student, or for reasons affecting the best interests of the schools, the superintendent may transfer students from one school to another within the county.
-Any aggrieved person may appeal the decision of the county superintendent to the county board, and the decision of the county board shall be is final.
+Any aggrieved person may appeal the decision of the county superintendent to the county board, and the decision of the county board shall be is final. - (b) Transfers between counties; legislative findings -

-- (b) Transfers between counties; legislative findings - - (1) Transfers of students from one county to another may be made by the county board of the county in which the student desiring to be transferred resides.
+- (1) Transfers of students from one county to another may be made by the county board of the county in which the student desiring to be transferred resides.
 The transfer shall be subject to the approval of both the board of the county in which the student resides and the board to which the student wishes to be transferred. - (2) Legislative findings.
 Over the past several years, counties have been forced to close a number of schools because of declining student enrollment.
 School officials predict that an additional eighteen percent loss in enrollment may occur between 2002 and 2012.
 This continued decrease in the number of students enrolled in the public schools of the state may result in more instances of consolidation which will increase the problem of long bus rides for students if they remain in a school in their county of residence.